Francois-Schoonbee/PyData/README.md

-All exercises for Python for Data Science
+This repository contains all the exercises for the module Python for Data Science.